 While it’s technically a 4k camera, the 15 fps (NTSC) or 20 fps (PAL) frame rates at that resolution aren’t enough for smooth video unless you’re using a tripod, especially since the inbuilt image stabilization doesn’t work in that mode.

 Shooting in HD, however, is a whole different story, with smooth 50/60 fps video that’s surprisingly good given the cost of the camera.
-Still images are taken at 16MP, and you’ll get good low-light performance and around two hours of battery no matter which video mode you’re using.
+Still images are taken at 16MP, and you’ll get good low-light performance and around two hours of battery no matter which video mode you’re shooting in.

 While a little small, the 2″ touchscreen is responsive, and the interface easy to use, making the camera’s various settings more accessible than you find on most budget cameras.
 Don’t expect too much from recorded sound, however — as with other low-cost action cameras, it’s not the best.